b3rendsh/msxdos2s/README.md

 BEER IDE sources:
 - Experimental new driver version 2.0, compatible with DOS 2.2
+- DOS 1.03 disk system with integrated BEER 2.0 driver and disk kernel customization

+Development:
+- Restructured MSX DOS 2.2 disk system with integrated BEER 2.0 driver
+- Optional FAT16 kernel patch where the ramdisk function is preserved

 ## Information
 This repository contains modified MSX DOS 2.2 sources.
-The purpose is to create a 32K ROM that can run from a standard MSX cartridge.
+The purpose is to create a 32K ROM that can run from a standard MSX cartridge or can be used as a disk ROM for the BEER IDE interface.

 Kanji support and dos2memchk ("CALL DOS2MEMCHK" in BASIC) are removed to reduce size.
-There is no OEM disk driver included, only the dummy driver from ASCII.
+The standard version includes the dummy disk driver from ASCII.

+The development version includes the BEER 2.0 driver.
+To use it with existing disks make sure that the boot partition contains the msxdos2.sys and command2.com version 2.20 or compatible.
+The system won't work reliably with a DOS 1 based shell or other alternative, the same limitations as the original DOS 2.2 apply.
+Without boot disk the system will start disk basic.

 The original 64K ROM came on a cartridge with a ROM mapper.
 To use that version you need a small logic circuit e.g. a 74LS138 and 74LS74 in addition to a 64K EPROM.
 With the 32K version this circuit is no longer needed.

 Putting the ROM inside an MSX-2 machine can be relatively easy, depending on the machine and slot layout.
-Note that the internal DOS 1 DISKROM should remain in place because it contains the OEM disk driver.
+Note that any internal DOS 1 disk ROM should remain in place because it contains the OEM disk driver.

-Next steps are to build an optimized BEER IDE 2.0 disk based driver for Nextor.

 The source files are provided and modified for study only.

 ## References